rafa-smaciel/academic_type-script-to-do/README.md

 </h1>

 <h3 align="justify">
-To.do is an academic demonstration of a personal calendar web application made with JavaScript, ReactJS, TipeScript, and SASS.
+To.do is an academic demonstration of a personal calendar web application made with JavaScript, ReactJS, TypeScript, and SASS.
 Credits for Chapter 1 module of the ReactJS track - Ignite from rocketseat.
 </h3>

 <br>